QuentinRa/blog.quentinra.dev/operating-systems/linux/radix/index.md

 ## Radix-8

-A radix-8 number is called octal number, and it's made of values from $0$, and $7$.
+A radix-8 number is called an octal number, and it's made of values from $0$, and $7$.
 In most languages, an octal number is starting with $0$.

 <div class="row row-cols-md-2"><div>